isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <p>A/Prof Raymond Chua graduated from the Faculty of Medicine in the National
 University of Singapore in 1997 and is a registered public health specialist and a fellow of the Academy of Medicine since 2007.
-He is currently the Deputy Director- General of Health for Health Regulation in the Ministry of Health.
+He is currently the Deputy Director-General of Health for Health Regulation in the Ministry of Health.
 He oversees the end-to-end regulations for healthcare services and information, from policy to inspection and audit to enforcement.</p>
 <p>Prior to this, he was the Group Director of the Health Products Regulation